johnzilla/vacation-time/README.md

 - **Desktop First**: Full-featured desktop experience preserved
 - **Mobile Enhanced**: Additional mobile-specific features
 - **Progressive**: Features gracefully degrade on smaller screens

+## 📄 License

+Licensed under the Apache License, Version 2.0.
+See [LICENSE](./LICENSE) for details.

+## 👨‍💻 Author

+**John Turner**

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📞 Support

+If you have any questions or need help, please open an issue on GitHub.